umairqamardev/Job-Survey-Analysis/README.md

 ## Files in this Repository:

-1. **Job Survey Dataset.xlsx** - This Excel file contains the dataset related to job analysis, salary, and demographics of employed individuals.
+1. **Power BI Dataset.xlsx** - This Excel file contains the raw data related to job analysis, salary, and demographics of employed individuals.
-2. **Job Survey Analysis Project.pbix** - The Power BI project file containing data cleaning, transformation, and visualizations.
+2. **Power BI Project.pbix** - The Power BI project file containing data cleaning, Data Standardization, transformation, and visualizations.

 ## Project Overview: